This entry discusses how to find materials by and about the New York State courts.

 - Briefs from cases in the Supreme Court for New York County (i.e., Manhattan) may be available through SCROLL.

-Trial Court Dockets and Pleadings: For more recent Supreme Court cases, the best option is to search the NYSCEF website which provides access to both dockets and pleadings.
+Trial Court Dockets and Case File Documents: For more recent Supreme Court cases, the best option is to search the NYSCEF website which provides access to both dockets and case file materials.
 At the Login screen, select "Search As Guest" and you'll be able to search without needing to create an account.
 For Supreme Court criminal cases, you can use the WebCrims website.
-Dockets and pleadings for cases in the Supreme Court for New York County (i.e., Manhattan) are available through SCROLL.
-Dockets and selected pleadings for New York trial court cases are available on Westlaw back to around 2003 (NY-FILING).
+Dockets and case file materials for cases in the Supreme Court for New York County (i.e., Manhattan) are available through SCROLL.
+Dockets and selected case file materials for New York trial court cases are available on Westlaw back to around 2003 (NY-FILING).

-Document Retrieval: You can order documents you find searching docket sheets on a number of different sources, including eLaw, CourtExpress and CourtLink.
+Document Retrieval: If you find the docket online but not the docs, you can order the docs from a number of different sources, including eLaw, CourtExpress and CourtLink.

 If all else fails: If all else fails you can try contacting the attorneys for the parties to the case.
 Sometimes they will provide copies of case materials, especially if you explain the materials are not available elsewhere.